WesleyWidner/all-in-one-hackazon/README.md

 sudo docker start hackazon
 ```

-### Modifying the Hackazon source code (untested as of 04/25/2024)
+### Modifying the Hackazon source code
-(THEORETICAL as of 04/25/2024) - If you need to modify the source code of the Hackazon instance running inside the Docker image:
+If you need to modify the source code of the Hackazon instance running inside the Docker image:
 ```shell
 sudo docker exec -t -i hackazon /bin/bash
 ```
 This will get you a shell inside the Docker build.
 The Hackazon source code is located in /var/www/hackazon.
-You *should* be able to install VSCode (or another editor of your choice) inside the Docker and modify source code.
+Note that you would need to modify the files using an editor of your choice, but that IDE support is limited due to Ubuntu 14.04's end-of-life.

 To apply your changes, follow the instructions for *Stopping the container* and *Restarting the container*.
 DO NOT REMOVE THE CONTAINER OR YOUR CHANGES WILL BE LOST.

+### Editing Hackazon source code from outside using VSCode
+Working on it...

 ### Admin console
 The admin console for enabling/disabling vulnerabilities is available at